Safety First!

 In 1988 Sandia National Laboratories in USA demonstrated the unequal distribution of energy absorption that occurs when an aircraft impacts a massive, hardened target.
 The test involved a rocket-propelled F4 Phantom jet (about 27 tonnes, with both engines close together in the fuselage) hitting a 3.7m thick slab of concrete at 765 km/h.
 This was to see whether a proposed Japanese nuclear power plant could withstand the impact of a heavy aircraft.
 It showed how most of the collision energy goes into the destruction of the aircraft itself - about 96% of the aircraft's kinetic energy went into the its destruction and some penetration of the concrete, while the remaining 4% was dissipated in accelerating the 700-tonne slab.
 The maximum penetration of the concrete in this experiment was 60 mm, but comparison with fixed reactor containment needs to take account of the 4% of energy transmitted to the slab.

+The study of a 1970s US power plant in a highly-populated area is assessing the possible effects of a successful terrorist attack which causes both meltdown of the core and a large breach in the containment structure - both extremely unlikely.
+It shows that a large fraction of the most hazardous radioactive isotopes, like those of iodine and tellurium, would never leave the site.
 Much of the radioactive material would stick to surfaces inside the containment or becomes soluble salts that remain in the damaged containment building.
 Some radioactive material would nonetheless enter the environment some hours after the attack in this extreme scenario and affect areas up to several kilometres away.
 The extent and timing of this means that with walking-pace evacuation inside this radius it would not be a major health risk.
-However it could leave areas contaminated and hence displace people in the same way as a natural disaster, giving rise to economic rather than health consequences.
+However it could leave areas contaminated and hence displace people in the same way as a natural disaster, giving rise to economic rather than health consequences. |

 Looking at spent fuel storage pools, similar analyses showed no breach.
 Dry storage and transport casks retained their integrity.
 "There would be no release of radionuclides to the environment".